nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Import data in CSV format from file.

 Format: `import [flag] [file path]`
-* Flag -force overwrites existing records.
+* Flag -force overwrites records of existing students.
 * Nothing is changed if file does not exist or file access denied.

 ### Export data in CSV format: `export` [coming soon]